danielneil/Smart-Worm-Habitat/research/bin-design.md

 This top-to-bottom "flow" allows for harvesting vermicast from the bottom while worms working in the top layers of the bin remain undisturbed.

+## The "bin"
-It looks like a rectangular prism without a bottom, and a soft/hard(?) top in order to give the worms some privacy ;).
+Well, It looks like a rectangular prism without a bottom, and a soft/hard(?) top in order to give the worms some privacy ;).

 <p align="center">
   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">